huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 As an alternative to using the terminal, you can drag-and-drop your sketch file into a Fuse preview window.
 This will copy the sketch file to your project's root folder (if it isn't there already) and then do the same thing.
 Any existing sketch file with the same name will be overwritten.

-### Resource library ($(.res.ux))
+### Resource library ($(.sketch.ux))

-When import is done - if all went well - Fuse has generated a file called `MyDesign.sketch.res.ux` next to your `.sketch` file.
+When import is done - if all went well - Fuse has generated a file called `MyDesign.sketch.ux` next to your `.sketch` file.
 Open it in your text editor to see what's inside.

 This file is a resource library which contains all the assets Fuse was able to extract from your Sketch document.
 It is automatically included in your project, and you can start using the resources.